AaronLiu0702/AaronLiu0702.github.io/_pages/includes/intro.md

 I’m currently a research intern focusing on mathematical and general reasoning research at [**Meituan LongCat Team**](https://github.com/meituan-longcat).
 Previously, I held research intern positions at the Baidu Ernie Team and X-Humanoid LLM Team.

-My research interests include reinforcement learning, large language models and multi-agent cooperation and games.
+My research interests include Reinforcement Learning, Large Language Models and Multi-Agent Cooperation and Games.
 I am particularly interested in evaluating and improving the reasoning capabilities of foundation models, with a focus on challenging mathematical and general reasoning.

 💬 Please feel free to add me on WeChat: [**AaronLiu0702**](../../images/wx.png).